hjowdy/hjowdydotcom/content/posts/hjowdy.md

 End your rambling already.

 [^1]: *Mr. Robot* S01E01
+[^2]: Should be *segueing*.
+It's also a great idea to use some kind of spellcheck.
-[^2]: He also said that "the use of COBOL cripples the mind; its teaching should, therefore, be regarded as a criminal offence."
+[^3]: He also said that "the use of COBOL cripples the mind; its teaching should, therefore, be regarded as a criminal offence."
 LOL.
 Quite harsh.[^3] See: [*How do we tell truths that might hurt?*, Edsger W. Dijkstra](https://www.cs.virginia.edu/~evans/cs655/readings/ewd498.html)

-[^3]: Lest you think he was singling out COBOL, he also said: "FORTRAN --'the infantile disorder'--, by now nearly 20 years old, is hopelessly inadequate for whatever computer application you have in mind today: it is now too clumsy, too risky, and too expensive to use."[^4]
+[^4]: Lest you think he was singling out COBOL, he also said: "FORTRAN --'the infantile disorder'--, by now nearly 20 years old, is hopelessly inadequate for whatever computer application you have in mind today: it is now too clumsy, too risky, and too expensive to use."[^4]

-[^4]: Do *not*, like me, engage in the pure degeneracy that is the nested footnote.
+[^5]: Do *not*, like me, engage in the pure degeneracy that is the nested footnote.